[ Printer Friendly Version ] [ Report Abuse ]

 “Thank you,” Saleena said sincerely.

 “As do I,” McGonagall continued, paying no attention to Saleena’s reluctance.
 “There is only one known Gypsy clan in all of London, and it is my belief that their current leader is about to die.
 Based on what I've gathered so far, this seems to be the only conclusion that makes any sense.
 Therefore, is is my believe that Voldemort is after their next-in-line.
 I guess he figures that if he can get to her, he can eventually get to the entire clan.
 Would you happen to know anything about this?”

 Saleena groaned as she felt the Veritaserum begin to take over again.
-She couldn’t stop herself from answering with a “Yes.”
+She couldn’t stop herself from answering with a very quiet “Yes.”

 This time, McGonagall did notice her behavior.
 “Saleena, what is wrong with you?
 Why are you resisting the serum?
 Are you hiding something from me?”

-“Yes,” she squeaked, again unwillingly, in a small, humiliated voice. “and I’d really rather not talk about this right now, please” she pleaded.
+“Yes,” she squeaked unwillingly, in a small, humiliated voice.
+“And I would really rather not talk about this right now, please” she pleaded.

-“Why, because right now you can’t lie to me?”
+“Why, because right now you cannot lie to me?”
 Minerva deduced.
-“As a member of this Order, if you know anything in regards to our current situation, then you are obligated to share whatever it is you know!
-Now I demand you tell me everything that you know about all this this instant!”
+“As a member of this Order, if you know anything in regards to our current situation, then you are obligated to share that knowledge with me.
+Therefore, I command you to tell me everything that you know about the Gypsy situation this instant.”

 “Has Voldemort really found the Gypsies?”

+Minerva wondered where she had gotten all of her information from, but she knew that the Veritaserum would be wearing off soon.
+So she continued to pressed Saleena for as much information as she could manage.
 “Well who is their next clan leader going to be?”
-Minerva wondered where Saleena got all of her information from, but she knew that the Veritaserum would be wearing off anytime now so she pressed Saleena for as much information as she could.

 “They don’t know yet,” Saleena answered as vaguely as she could manage.

-“So then if they don’t know yet, there is no way that Voldemort could know yet who she is,” McGonagall deduced.
-“Good!
-Then that means we’re safe for the moment.
+“So if they do not know themselves, then there is no way that Voldemort could know yet who she is,” McGonagall said in relief.
+“Very good.
+That means that we are safe for the moment.
 Tell me, Saleena, is there any chance you might know who their current Clan Leader is?”